philiplb/CRUDlex/docs/0_manual.md

 CRUDlex Manual
 ==============

-This is the manual of CRUDlex.
+This is the manual of CRUDlex, an easy to use CRUD generator for [Silex](http://silex.sensiolabs.org/).
 It describes every feature being available.

 Here is the table of contents: